pkiraly/qa-catalogue/README.md

 ## Extending the functionalities

-The project is available from Maven Central, the central respository of open source Java projects as jar files.
+The project is available from Maven Central, the central repository of open source Java projects as jar files.
 If you want to use it in your Java or Scala  application, put this code snippet into the list of dependencies:

-pom.xml
+`pom.xml`

 ```XML
 <dependency>